Equipment and Protective Systems Intended for Use in Potentially Explosive Atmospheres Regulations 2016: Great Britain

 Guidance on the regulations as they apply to equipment or systems being supplied in or into Great Britain.

-This guidance has not yet been amended to reflect the announcements on 1 August 2023 and 24 January 2024 that the Government intends to introduce legislation to extend recognition of certain goods that meet EU requirements (including the CE marking), indefinitely, beyond 2024 for many products.
-When that legislation is passed, certain goods that meet EU requirements will be able to be placed on the GB market.
+This guidance has been amended to reflect the announcements on 1 August 2023 and 24 January 2024 that the Government is extending recognition of certain goods that meet EU requirements (including the CE marking), indefinitely, beyond 2024 for many products.
+The Product Safety and Metrology etc. (Amendment) Regulations 2024 give effect to this and came into force on 1 October 2024.

-January 2024
+December 2024

 1. Introduction

-This Guide is designed to help you comply with The Equipment and Protective Systems Intended for Use in Potentially Explosive Atmospheres Regulations 2016, as they apply in Great Britain (referred to in this document as the “2016 Regulations”).
+This Guide is designed to help you comply with The Equipment and Protective Systems Intended for Use in Potentially Explosive Atmospheres Regulations 2016, as they apply in GB (referred to in this document as the “2016 Regulations”).
 The 2016 Regulations set out the requirements that must be met before products can be placed on the GB market.
 The purpose of the legislation is to ensure safe products are placed on the GB market by requiring manufacturers to show how their products meet the ‘essential health and safety requirements’.

 2. Legislative Background